ungleich/cdist/cdist/conf/type/__daemontools/man.rst

 BOOLEAN PARAMETERS
 ------------------
 install-init-script
    Add an init script and set it to start on boot.
-Default yes.

 EXAMPLES
 --------